pyrologic/pyrologjs/README.md

     info(...data: any[]): void;

     /**
-     * writes a log message at level INFO
+     * writes a log message at level WARN
      * @param data data to be logged
      */
     warn(...data: any[]): void;

     /**
-     * writes a log message at level INFO
+     * writes a log message at level ERROR
      * @param data data to be logged
      */
     error(...data: any[]): void;